Lets keep it simple, Using simple architectures to outperform deeper and more complex architectures: Experiments

 \section{Experiments}

-We experimented on CIFAR-10/100 \cite{Krizhevsky_LearningMultipleLayers_2009}, SVHN \cite{Netzer_ReadingDigits_2011} and MNIST \cite{Lecun_GradientBased_CNN_1998} datasets in order to evaluate and compare our architecture against the top ranking methods and deeper models that also experimented on such datasets.
+We experimented on CIFAR-10/100 \cite{Krizhevsky_LearningMultipleLayers_2009}, SVHN \cite{Netzer_ReadingDigits_2011}, MNIST \cite{Lecun_GradientBased_CNN_1998} and ILSVRC 2012 classification task \cite{Russakovsky_ImageNet_2015} datasets in order to evaluate and compare our architecture against the top ranking methods and deeper models that also experimented on such datasets.
 We only used simple data augmentation of zero padding, and mirroring on CIFAR10/100.
 Other experiments on MNIST , SVHN datasets are conducted without data-augmentation.
+Details on data augmentation used on ImageNet dataset is explained in the respective section.
 In our experiments we used one configuration for all datasets and, we did not fine-tune anything except CIFAR10.
 We did this to see how this configuration can perform with no or slightest change in different scenarios.
-We used Caffe framework \cite{Jia_Caffe_2014} for training our architecture and ran our experiments on a system with Intel Pentium G3220 CPU ,14 Gigabyte of RAM and NVIDIA GTX980.
+We used Caffe framework \cite{Jia_Caffe_2014} for training our architecture and ran our experiments on a system with an Intel Pentium G3220 CPU,14 Gigabytes of RAM, and NVIDIA GTX980. \footnote {ImageNet results are achieved using Pytorch}